Kelly Dodd Splits From Boyfriend Rick Taldykin As Vicki Gunvalson Claims She’s Still In Love With Ex-Husband

 “[Kelly] was just over it and really has no interest in getting into anything serious with anyone right now,” a source close to Dodd revealed. “[She] is just enjoying her life and is really embracing the whole single thing.”

-As she prepares to enjoy her time as a single woman in Southern California, the insider said that Dodd is also focused on her young daughter, Jolie, who she shares with her former husband Michael.
+As she prepares to enjoy her time as a single woman in Southern California, the insider said that Dodd is also focused on her young daughter, Jolie, whom she shares with her former husband Michael.
 She’s also been spending plenty of time with her friends and is currently enjoying a vacation in Cabo San Lucas, Mexico, where she’s celebrating the birthday of a friend.

 “She is spending the entire summer traveling and loving every minute of it,” the insider added.